 Politicians want to ease restrictions on their pandemic-weary populations after a series of lockdowns and closed schools.
 Yet, they do not want to trigger a surge in infections where the health services are stretched to breaking point.

-To avoid lockdowns, the population will need to be vaccinated and take preventative measures to prevent transmission using face masks, boosting indoor air quality, and adopting UV technology solutions.
+To avoid lockdowns, the population will need to be vaccinated and take preventative measures to prevent transmission using face masks, boosting indoor air quality, and adopting UV technology solutions like wearable air purifiers.

 Why does indoor air quality matter during COVID-19?